-If you have the availability to add another day, start your morning fresh with a stroll through the Dandenong Ranges Botanic Gardens, also in Olinda.
+You can also stroll through the Dandenong Ranges Botanic Gardens, also in Olinda.
 Once known as the National Rhododendron Garden, this beautiful retreat from the hustle and bustle is the perfect place to hike through a host of beautifully coloured (and scented) blooms or leafy autumn foliage any time of year.
 Bring your binoculars as the birdlife here are abundant.

 Following your wander through the Botanic Gardens, grab a hot cuppa or a lite bite from the onsite Café Vireya overlooking the scenic spot.

 Drive time: From Melbourne to the various gardens and home will have you on the ground for roughly 2 hours and 30 minutes.